ozzyDev27/oztils/readme.md

 ### fileErase
 fileErase does not delete the file, it instead erases everything within it.
 It takes one argument, the file name.
 Example: fileErase("hello.txt") would remove everyting within "hello.txt"
+### fileDelete
+fileDelete does exactly what it says on the tin - deletes the file!
+It takes one argument, the file name!
+Example: fileDelete("hello.txt") would simply delete "hello.txt"